Justaz17/learn-software-testing/exam-2022-software-testing-sodv06002.md

 ﻿
-# TECHNOLOGICAL UNIVERSITY OF THE SHANNON: MIDLANDS MIDWEST

-**SUMMER** **EXAMINATION 2022**

-SODV06002 – Software Testing

-**MODULE:  PROGRAMME(S):**

-LC\_KGDVM\_KTH

-LC\_KSFDM\_KMY LC\_KSFDM\_ITH LC\_KISYM\_JMY

-LC\_KISYM\_KMY

-LC\_KIDMM\_KMY LC\_KCPTM\_JMY

-**YEAR OF STUDY:  EXAMINER(S):**

-SODV06001 Software Testing:

-- Bsc.
-(Honours) Games Design and Development
-- Bsc.
-(Honours) Software Development Higher Certificate in Science Software Development
-- Bsc.
-(Honours) Internet Systems Development Bachelor of Science
-- Bsc.
-(Honours) Interactive Digital Media Bachelor of Science Computing
+# Software Testing - Exam Paper - 2022 - Summer

-2
+**Time Allowed**: 2 hours

-Mr. Brendan Watson  (Internal) Mr. Andrew Shields  (External)

-TIME ALLOWED: 2 HOURS

-INSTRUCTIONS:  Answer any 3 questions.
+**Instructions**:  Answer any 3 questions.
 All questions carry equal

-**marks and marks will be scaled to 100.**
+**Marks and marks will be scaled to 100.**

-PLEASE DO NOT TURN OVER THIS PAGE UNTIL YOU ARE INSTRUCTED TO DO SO.
 The use of programmable or text storing calculators is expressly forbidden.
 Please note that where a candidate answers more than the required number of questions, the examiner will mark all questions attempted and then select the highest scoring ones.

 There are no additional requirements for this paper.